Some new results on decidability for elementary algebra and geometry

 \begin{quote} A formula using neither the inner product nor norm operation holds in all vector spaces [optionally with constraints on the dimension] iff it holds in all inner product spaces [with corresponding constraints]. \end{quote}

 As noted already, in any inner product space we can define $\|\Vx\| = \sqrt{\inner{\Vx,\Vx}}$ and this satisfies the norm properties, so any model of the inner product space axioms immediately gives a model of the normed space axioms.
 The converse is not true, i.e. not every normed space is an inner product space.
-(See the remarks at the end of section~\ref{sec:qelim} for a more quantitative statement on this topic).
+(See the remarks at the end of Section~\ref{sec:qelim} for a more quantitative statement on this topic).
 However if a normed space {\em is} derived from an inner product as above, the inner product can be recovered from the norm, e.g. by $\inner{\Vx,\Vy} = \frac{1}{2}(\|\Vx + \Vy\|^2 - \|\Vx\|^2 - \|\Vy\|^2)$.
+It is a classic result of \citet{Jordan-von-Neumann} that a norm is induced by an inner product iff it satisfies the parallelogram identity: